Economics and Finance

 International Business

-For the degree of Bachelor of Science in Business Administration with International Business as the major field of concentration, this program is designed for those students who desire a broad-based understanding of international business operations, primarily from the viewpoint of a U.S. business entity.
+The degree of Bachelor of Science in Business Administration with International Business as the major field of concentration is designed for those students who desire a broad-based understanding of international business operations, primarily from the viewpoint of a U.S. business entity.
 It is also designed to provide an International Business perspective as related to the functional areas of business and to permit experiential learning in a specific world region through study abroad programs.
 Each student majoring in International Business must experience study abroad, with a minimum of six hours of study overseas, preferably in a region of foreign language expertise of the student.
 Course work abroad must include three credit hours of business, to be approved by the faculty advisor.

 Minor in Economics